Richmond Football Club: Guernseys

 The club's current home jumper design is black and features a yellow sash running from the top left of the jumper to the bottom right.
 For away games against teams with dark coloured jumpers, the club wears a clash strip with a reverse of this design, a black sash on a yellow base.
 In its first season, Richmond wore a blue jumper with a thin yellow-and-black sash running from right to left.
 Between 2011 and 2016, the club guernseys were manufactured by sportswear company BLK, who were known as KooGa Australia prior to 2014, before it went into receivership in November 2016.
 Puma manufactures the club's on-and-off field apparel.
 With the change to Puma, the yellow used is reasonably lighter than the sash seen in the past few years.

 Uniform evolution

 Richmond's uniform changes throughout their history.

 Song

-Initially, Richmond's club song was "Onward the Tigers", set to the tune of the traditional Australian bush ballad "Waltzing Matilda".
-In 1962, Jack Malcomson, a cabaret singer who was performing regularly at the Richmond Football Club Social Club, was approached to write a new club song and adapted "Row, Row, Row" (Monaco/Jerome), a show tune from the Ziegfeld Follies of 1912, to create We're From Tigerland.
-The current version of the song used by the club is a 1972 recording performed by the Fable Singers.
+Prior to 1962, the Richmond Football Club did not have an official club song.
+Instead, on away trips players would sing from a large collection of well-known ditties like "With a Hat on One Side", and "Barefoot Days".
+A record, endorsed or officially adopted by the club, was released in the 1950s by The Thinmen and The Party Allstars called "Onward the Tigers" (before 1962), set to the tune of the traditional Australian bush ballad "Waltzing Matilda".
+In 1962, Jack Malcomson, a cabaret singer, tapdancer, and bit actor, who was performing regularly at the Richmond Football Club Pleasant Sunday Morning events, was approached by committeeman Alf Barnett to write an official club song, so he adapted "Row, Row, Row" (Monaco/Jerome), a show tune from the Ziegfeld Follies of 1912, to create "We're From Tigerland".
+The current version of the song used by the club is a modified version of the 1972 recording performed by the Fable Singers, released for the start of season 2018; Richmond Team of the Century players Kevin Bartlett and Matthew Richardson's voices were incorporated into the new mix.
+The song replaces "skin" with "shin", which was Malcomson's original lyric.
 In 2014, the Herald Sun named it the top club song of any AFL team.
-Tigerland is noted for the line "Yellow and black", which fans of the club shout when the song is performed at games.
+"Tigerland" is noted for the line "Yellow and black", which fans of the club shout when the song is performed at games.